camrunr/cribl_quota_control/README.md

 - First rule as above that delivers to your SIEM when under quota
 - Second rule points to a different destination, allowing you to collect the overage logs ... somewhere else

 There are plenty of other ways to achieve this goal!
-YOu can reference GVs in the routing table, for example.
+You can reference GVs in the routing table, for example.
 Choose the method that works best for you.

 # Running the script
 The script requires python 3 and the requests module.
 You run it with a series of flags to define the variables required.